 This new feature allows certain calls queuing to station groups to be given a higher priority over other calls already in the queue.
 This is a very useful enhancement to customer service organizations.
 Business owners can offer improve customer service and reduced hold time for their most preferred customers.
 An example of this is: Six calls are holding in a queue.
 The seventh call arrives into queue.
 The DID information from the telco identifies this caller as a preferred customer.
 This preferred customer has been designated a higher priority.
 This customer will be removed from the seventh spot in the queue and move to the first position in queue.
 Another example of how priority call routing can be used is a call to the branch office is queued to a busy station group.
 After a predetermined time, the call is overflowed from the branch office station group to the main office.
-When the call arrives at the station group in the main office, it is designated a higher priority overflow from the branch office is now move up in the queue and answered immediately.
+When the call arrives at the station group in the main office, it is designated a higher priority because it has already been in queue at the branch office for a long time.
+The higher priority overflow from the branch office is now move up in the queue and answered immediately.
 The next available agent will receive the priority call from the preferred customer.
 Priority routing can be assigned by the incoming DID number, the Caller ID, or on a per trunk basis.